-Graduate students in the MSN Leadership Program (MSN Nursing Administration, MSN Nursing Education and MSN Nursing Informatics) are required to:
+Graduate students in the MSN Leadership Program (MSN Nursing Administration, MSN Nursing Education, and MSN Nursing Informatics) are required to:

-• Hold American Heart Association BLS certification upon entering the program and provide evidence of current certification while enrolled in the program.
+• Hold American Heart Association or American Red Cross BLS certification for Healthcare Providers upon entering the program and provide evidence of current certification while enrolled in the program.

-MSN APRN Program (Nurse Practitioner and Nurse Midwifery Tracks), Post-Master's APRN Certificate (Nurse Practitioner Tracks)
+MSN APRN Program (Nurse Practitioner and Nurse Midwifery Tracks), Post-Graduate APRN Certificate (Nurse Practitioner Tracks)

-Graduate students in the MSN APRN and Post-Master's APRN Certificate tracks prior to admission must:
+Graduate students in the MSN APRN and Post-Graduate APRN Certificate tracks prior to admission must:

-- Hold American Heart Association BLS certification upon entering and provide evidence of current certification while enrolled. - Prior to enrollment in the first population focus course, students must: - For the Family and Adult-Gerontology Acute Care MSN tracks, hold ACLS (Advanced Cardiovascular Life Support) certification. - For the Pediatric tracks, hold PALS (Pediatric Advanced Life Support) certification. - For the Nurse Midwifery track hold a record of successful completion of a NRP (Neonatal Resuscitation Program) and basic electronic fetal monitoring. - All graduate students in the APRN Program (nurse practitioner and nurse midwifery tracks) must provide continued evidence of certification while enrolled.
-Failure to maintain evidence of current certification will result in suspension of clinical activities. - Nurse Midwifery students will be required to secure and present proof of their own purchased student malpractice insurance prior to commencing nurse midwifery-specific clinical courses (NURS 5304, NURS 5470, NURS 5571, and NURS 6620).
+- Hold American Heart Association or American Red Cross BLS certification for Healthcare Providers upon entering and provide evidence of current certification while enrolled. - Prior to enrollment in the first population focus course, students must: - For the Family and Adult-Gerontology Acute Care MSN tracks, hold ACLS (Advanced Cardiovascular Life Support) certification. - For the MSN Pediatric tracks, hold PALS (Pediatric Advanced Life Support) certification. - For the Nurse Midwifery track, hold a record of successful completion of a NRP (Neonatal Resuscitation Program) and basic electronic fetal monitoring. - All graduate students in the APRN Program (nurse practitioner and nurse midwifery tracks) must provide continued evidence of certification while enrolled.
+Failure to maintain evidence of current certification will result in suspension of clinical activities. - Nurse Midwifery students will be required to secure and present proof of their own purchased student malpractice insurance prior to commencing nurse midwifery-specific clinical courses.
 The average cost for a yearly rate is around \$500 and students may select from a carrier of their choice.